tahmed11/strutsy/README.md

 ## Usage:
 ### python strutsy.py <urls.txt> <windows/linux/default> <ip-address>

-All parameters are required.
+*All parameters are required.*

-urls.txt - file containing the urls that are to be tested. platform - should include either windows/linux/default. ip-address - public facing ip-address required to test blind injection.
+1. urls.txt - file containing the urls that are to be tested.
+2. platform - should include either windows/linux/default.
+3. ip-address - public facing ip-address required to test blind injection.
 Please note apache should be installed and the apache log files should be readable in-order to read the http request.
 If you donot wish to test against this feature input an arbitary ip-address.

 urls.txt:
-Search for vulnerable struts application from Google dork:
+1. Search for vulnerable struts application from Google dork:
-1. Google Dork syntax: inurl:"struts" filetype:action
+Google Dork syntax: inurl:"struts" filetype:action
    I used pagodo (https://github.com/opsdisk/pagodo)to save the output: python pagodo.py  -g dork.txt -l 200 -s -e 35.0 -j 1.1 >> urls.txt

-Or Import URLs from Burp Suite after crawling your target.
+2.Import URLs from Burp Suite after crawling your target.

+3. Include the URL you wish to scan by manually including it in url.txt file.

 This module exploits vulnerable Apache Struts (CVE-2017-5638) which fails to validate Content-Type HTTP headers resulting in arbitrary command execution.
 The original exploit (https://www.exploit-db.com/exploits/41570/) has been modified to include blind and time based blind command injection for windows and linux platforms.